ZPump/zPump/docs/smart-contracts/verifier-groth16.md

 - Registration outputs:
   - Verifier state PDA per circuit (shield/unshield).
   - Hash and ID persistent in pool state to prevent mismatched keys.
+- **Authority Control**: Only the factory program (via its PDA) can create verifying keys, preventing unauthorized key registration.
+The factory's `create_verifying_key` instruction performs a CPI to the verifier's `initialize_verifying_key`.

 ## Instruction: `verify_groth16`